 - Assumptions on Dynamic Scoring: While Grok mentions the limitations of dynamic scoring by the CBO, it's not fully clear how this might skew the bill's projections.
-The CBO's methodology is inherently uncertain, but Grok could be more explicit about how these uncertainties affect long-term forecasts (e.g., if they tend to underestimate or overestimate economic growth effects). - Limited Detail on the Critics' Specific Projections: Grok explains the range of estimates well but could improve by comparing the differences more explicitly-e.g., why did some groups estimate a higher range than others?
-This would give more depth to the analysis of the critics
+The CBO's methodology is inherently uncertain, but Grok could be more ese uncertainties affect long-term forecasts (e.g., if they tend to underestimate or overestimate economic growth effects). explicit about how the - Limited Detail on the Critics' Specific Projections: Grok explains the range of estimates well but could improve by comparing the differences more explicitly-e.g., why did some groups estimate a higher range than others?
+This would give more depth to the analysis of the critics' projections